sasmita/Pixtyle/Docs/User_Doc.md

 4. Now Application is ready to use.

- Here are a few screenshots of my app
+ Here are few screenshots of the Pixtyle app

 5. The app has a camera button and a BlakAndWhite button

 ![ScreenShot](https://raw.github.com/sasmita/Pixtyle/master/Docs/initial.jpg)

 6. When You click on the Camera button, It takes the picture and shows.
 This is a sample screenshot we get after clicking on camera button